Can shaving your baby’s hair make it grow back thicker and healthier?

 4. Keep the Scalp Happy

-This depends on the follicles but, typically, you would start to see new hair within a month.
-Patience could come in handy here.
+This depends on the follicles, but typically, you would start to see new hair within a month.

 Other Ways to Promote Healthy Hair Growth

-If your only reason to shave your baby’s head is for the potential benefits, you should try other, less drastic, methods.
+If your only reason for shaving your baby’s head is the hope of thicker, healthier hair regrowth, you may want to consider less drastic methods.
 There are plenty of ways to encourage those lovely locks to grow strong.
 Here are a few:

 1. Use a Moisturizing Shampoo